Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Incorrect The IOD phenomenon is characterized by a difference in sea surface temperature between the tropical Western Indian Ocean and the tropical Eastern Indian Ocean, not the Eastern Pacific Ocean.
+Statement 1 is Incorrect: The IOD phenomenon is characterised by a difference in sea surface temperature between the tropical Western Indian Ocean and the tropical Eastern Indian Ocean, not the Eastern Pacific Ocean.
 During a positive IOD, the western Indian Ocean is warmer than the eastern Indian Ocean, and vice versa for a negative IOD.

-Correct The IOD phenomenon can indeed influence El Nio's impact on the Indian monsoon.
+Statement 2 is Correct: The IOD phenomenon can indeed influence El Nio's impact on the Indian monsoon.
 El Nio itself is a climate pattern in the Pacific Ocean, but it can interact with the IOD.
-Depending on the phases of both phenomena (positive/negative IOD and El Nio/La Nia), the overall impact on the Indian monsoon rainfall can be amplified or weakened.
+Depending on the phases of both phenomena (positive/negative IOD and El Nino/La Nina), the overall impact on the Indian monsoon rainfall can be amplified or weakened.

 QUESTION 82